Every Homeschool

 Every review rates the same eight things on a 1–5 scale: rigor, parent time required, daily lesson length, reading-first vs. delayed-academic posture, faith framing, cost, age fit, and state-by-state ESA eligibility.
 Scores are assigned by the editorial team after using or reading the full scope-and-sequence, not from marketing pages.

 Where we earn affiliate commission, we say so.
-Where we take newsletter sponsorship from a publisher, that publisher does not see its review until publication.
+Where we take sponsorship from a publisher, that publisher does not see its review until it goes live.
 When we get a rubric score wrong and a publisher asks us to reconsider, we republish with the correction and a note explaining what changed.

 Monday mornings